walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ## Installation

 We will use two tools for the bridging.
 Install them based on your needs:
-- If you want to bridge assets from L1 to L2, install [Foundry](https://book.getfoundry.sh/getting-started/installation).
+- If you want to bridge assets from the settlement layer to Appchain, install [Foundry](https://book.getfoundry.sh/getting-started/installation).
-- If you want to bridge assets from L2 to L1, install both Foundry and [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html).
+- If you want to bridge assets from Appchain to the settlement layer, install both Foundry and [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html).

 ## What to bridge